Updated: July 14, 2016

 This switch is used by the client to request an encrypted connection.

 Is a user-specified password.
 Passwords are case sensitive.
 If the -U option is used and the -P option is not used, and the SQLCMDPASSWORD environment variable has not been set, sqlcmd prompts the user for a password.
-If the -P option is used at the end of the command prompt without a password sqlcmd uses the default password (NULL).
+To specify a null password (not recommended) use -P "".
+And remember to always:

 User input is hidden.
 This means that nothing is displayed and the cursor stays in position.